 Because the field of public health is so broad, where you work and what you do is as varied as the field.
 You can work in local, state or national government, in academia, in the non-profit sector, in non-governmental organizations, or in private companies.
 You can work in the pharmaceutical industry, clinical laboratories, state health departments, international relief organizations, health care systems, universities, or even large non-health related manufacturing companies.
 Here are some examples of potential employers of a public health practitioner:

 There's something for everyone in public health.
-Some of the possible careers in public health are in these broad fields (from whatispublichealth.org).ENVIRONMENTAL HEALTH
+Some of the possible careers in public health are in these broad fields.
+Visit What is Public Health.

 The air we breathe; the water we drink; the complex interactions between human genetics and our surroundings.
 These environmental risk factors can cause diseases such as asthma, cancer, and food poisoning.
 Environmental health studies the impact of our surroundings on our health.